 We’ve patched quite a few car scratches and dents in our day.
 We used to do it the same way we tape drywall, by applying five pounds of body filler and then sanding off 4-9/10 lbs.
 Then we went to “boot camp” at 3M and learned there’s an easier way (as in, the correct way) to do car body repair.

 We asked expert Jenn Cook, a senior technical service engineer at 3M, to walk you through the same car dent repair process.
-Once the car dent repair is patched, you just spray on a primer coat and matching paint from the dealer or an auto parts store.
+Once the car dent repair is done, you just spray on a primer coat and matching paint from the dealer or an auto parts store.
 The repair won’t look like a professional job, but at least it won’t stand out like a sore thumb.
 Here’s the process.

 Project step-by-step (6)

 - Start by removing the paint inside and around the dent with 24-grit paper.